The structural problem of digital certification

 CERTCRYPT is not a document management platform, not a repository, not a storage service, and not a qualified provider in the traditional sense.
 Its nature is different.

-It is a structural layer that allows certain digital facts to be linked to verifiable proofs under formal rules.
+It is a structural layer that allows certain digital facts to be linked to certificates whose verification remains reproducible under formal rules.
 As infrastructure, its function is not to replace existing systems, but to provide a foundational block on which more robust certification systems can be built and made more resilient over time.

 Its purpose is not to centralize, but to define the conditions under which verification can be sustained without dependency on specific operational structures.